openhab/openhab-addons/addons/binding/org.openhab.binding.kodi/README.md

 ### Thing Configuration

 The Kodi thing requires the IP address of the device hosting your Kodi media center instance, the TCP port to access it (default: `9090`) and the HTTP port to build URLs to the Kodi webinterface for downloading thumbnail and fanart images (default: `8080`).
-You optionally can define a `httpUser` and a `httpPasswort` parameter if the access to your Kodi webinterface is protected.
+You optionally can define a `httpUser` and a `httpPassword` parameter if the access to your Kodi webinterface is protected.
 The IP address will be found by the auto-discovery feature.

 A manual setup through a `things/kodi.things` file could look like this: